Maya V. Chung, PhD

 Research Experience

-- PhD Candidate, Program in Atmospheric and Oceanic Sciences, Princeton University, 2020-Present
+- PhD Candidate, Program in Atmospheric and Oceanic Sciences, Princeton University, 2020-2026

 - BA / Undergraduate Researcher, Department of Earth and Planetary Sciences, Harvard University, 2015-2019